 There is a strong focus on hands-on research with access to industry standard equipment, including static/dynamic UTMs, advanced microscopy tools (3D, dark field), and bespoke environmental test chambers.

-Graduates with a minimum for 2.1 honours in a Level 8 degree such as Aerospace/Aeronautical/Aircraft Engineering or equivalent programme.
+Graduates with a minimum for 2.2 honours in a Level 8 degree such as Mechanical/Materials Science/Aerospace/ Aeronautical /Aircraft Engineering or equivalent programme.

-Graduates with a Level 7 Distinction award in an Aerospace/Aeronautical/Aircraft or equivalent programme with a minimum 5 years aviation experience.
+Graduates with a Level 7 Distinction award in Mechanical/ Materials Science/Aerospace/Aeronautical/Aircraft or equivalent programme with a minimum 2 years relevant post qualification experience.

 EU and International graduates whose qualifications which are in line with the Bologna agreement or the international NARIC system for Level 8 comparison.